AngadGrewal/ToyInterpreterGo/README.md

 and return the return value of the toy program, in this case, the value 10.

 Task List
-- [ ] Write a method to be able to read a file
+- [x] Write a method to be able to read a file
+- [x] return lines in file as an array